 Once the judge determines that spousal support is necessary, they will enter an order called the Uniform Spousal Support Order that outlines the length of the award, how much should be awarded, and how one party will pay the other.

 Collis, Griffor & Hendra has a team of experienced spousal support attorneys who are well-versed in family law matters and are ready to assist you.
 For us, it’s all about you.
-We understand that spousal support matters can feel overwhelming and we are here to assist you in getting the outcome you desire.
-If you live in the Ypsilanti area or anywhere in southern Michigan, contact the skilled legal team at Collis, Griffor & Hendra today to schedule a consultation.
+We understand that spousal support matters can feel overwhelming, and we are here to assist you in getting the outcome you desire.
+If you live in the Ypsilanti area or anywhere in southern Michigan, contact a skilled alimony attorney at Collis, Griffor & Hendra today to schedule a consultation.